 All OPT employment, including post-completion OPT, must be in a job that is related to the student’s degree program.
 The following information comes from policy guidance published by the Department of Homeland Security (DHS).
-Please note that policy guidance is subject to change.
+Note that policy guidance is subject to change.

-For students who are not on a 17-month extension of OPT, this employment may include:
+For students who are not on a 24-month extension of OPT, this employment may include:

 - Paid employment: Students on pre-completion OPT may work part time (20 hours a week or less while school is in session, full time during vacation periods).
 Students on post-completion OPT must work at least 20 hours per week or full time.

 - Multiple employers: Students may work for more than one employer, but all employment must be related to the student’s degree program.
 Students on pre-completion OPT cannot exceed the allowed per week cumulative hours.